zbabac/VCT/README.md

 You basically need to add scanning exclusion to the installation path, default is: "C:\Program Files (x86)\VCT" or "C:\Program Files\VCT".

 **Update**: new Avast version uses Deep scan at first run, so everything is ok.

 **Update 2**: Windows 8 and 10 will try to prevent installation.
-After you scan setup file, click Advanced, then click "install anyway".
+After you scan setup file, click Advanced, then click `install anyway`.

 ## Prerequisities: